idaholab/virtual_test_bed/doc/content/microreactors/drum_rotation/index.md

 #### Adjoint Problem

 In order to compute point-kinetics parameters, like dynamic reactivity and mean generation time, Griffin requires the computation of an adjoint solution.
 This is done by running the adjoint version of the steady-state neutronics input.
 There adjoint input is basically the same as the forward input, with a couple key difference.
 First, the problem is de-coupled, so there are `MultiApps` or `Transfers` and the thermal solution is loaded from forward solution file.
-Second, `TransportSystems` must of the the parameter `for_adjoint = true` set.
+Second, `TransportSystems` must have the parameter `for_adjoint = true` set.

 !listing microreactors/drum_rotation/neutronics_adjoint.i
   block=UserObjects TransportSystems